-For this reason, Oxford University Computing Services (OUCS) will block Internet access for PCs that they detect to have activity characteristic of viruses or malware.
+For this reason, Oxford University IT Services will block Internet access for PCs that they detect to have activity characteristic of viruses or malware.
 To regain Internet access, the IT Department at GTC must authorise re-instatement of the machine back onto the University network.
 This will only be done when the IT Manager is convinced that the machine has been cleared of the problem.

 An important note to Mac users.
 With it's increased popularity, OSX will increasingly come under attack from all of the same sorts of sources as Windows machines.
 Apple released four times as many security fixes (critical, high, medium and low level) as Microsoft for thier operating systems in a given period last year - so in no way is OSX invulnerable http://www.securemac.com.
 Most of the advice given below is now relevant to OSX as well as Windows operating systems, so please take action to keep your machine, and bank details safe.
 In summary, you need, anti-virus software, a fierwal, and must keep up to date with operating system and application patches to minimise security issues with your computer.

 Viruses, trojans, spyware and a vast range of other malware are a very real and regular part of the security issue facing us today.
 Most of this software is run and written to fund criminal activity.
 Your identity may be stolen, your bank details stolen or your computer used in attacks on other computers.
 Unpatched machines are very vulnerable to new attacks, so security updates are critical to reducing the risk of compromise.
 The zbot Spy-trojan (www.virus.fi/v-descs/trojan-spy_w32_zbot.shtml) is a common occurence within the university network, and once infected all passwods and bank details typed in will be captured.
 Zbot will even redirect you to fake versions of known websites, to capture further details and information.
 Advice on this particular trojan can be found here or from Microsoft.
 Drive by hijacks are increasingly common, and your computer can be infected just by visiting a compromised but legitimate website.